Brandonminer333/DevDock/README.md

 Because this is where your projects dock safely.
 Each container is its own island — clean, consistent, and reproducible.
 Turn it on, do your work, turn it off — no mess left behind.

+I love conda for its isolation, but it is so heavy on disk, especially if you have close to 10 or more environments.

 **Requirements**